dckc/ag-documentation/main/guides/js-programming/hardened-js.md

 In Hardened JavaScript, the `Object.assign` fails because **all [standard, built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) are immutable**.
-Moreover, our first property of an _object capability_ system is that **no IO access or shared mutable state is granted by any global object**.
+Moreover, our first property of an _object capability_ system is that **everything global is immutable with no IO access**.
 Network IO via the `fetch` object is not available in the global scope (nor by way of imported Hardened JavaScript modules);
 likewise, random number IO with `Math.random` is not available and `Date.now()` always returns `NaN`, preventing clock IO.

-::: tip TODO: how to advise against / prohibit exported mutable state?
+::: tip TODO: how to advise against / prohibit exporting mutable state from modules?
 :::

 JavaScript, including Hardened JavaScript, is memory-safe,